MagicDuck/grug-far.nvim/README.md

 1. *strives for reduced mental overhead.* All actions you can take are in your face.
 As much help as possible is in your face (some configurable).
 Grug often forget how to do capture groups or which flag does what.
 2. *transparency.* Does not try to hide away `rg` and shows error messages from it which are actually quite friendly when you mess up your regex.
 You can gradually learn `rg` flags or use existing knowledge from running it in the CLI.
 You can even input the `--help` flag to see the full `rg` help.
 Grug like!
 3. *reuse muscle memory.* Does not try to block any type of buffer edits, such as deleting lines, etc. It's very easy to get such things wrong and when you do, Grug becomes unable to modify text in the middle of writing a large regex.
 Grug mad!!
 Only ensures graceful recovery in order to preserve basic UI integrity (possible due to the magic of extmarks).
 Recovery should be simple undo away.
 4. *uniformity.* only uses one tool, `rg`, and does not combine with other tools like `sed`.
 One should not have to worry about compatibility differences when writing regexes.
-Additionally it opens the door to use to many fancy `rg` flags such as different regex engine that would not be possible in a mixed environment.
+Additionally it opens the door to use many fancy `rg` flags such as different regex engine that would not be possible in a mixed environment.
 Replacement is achieved by running `rg --replace=... --passthrough` on each file with configurable number of parallel workers.

 ## ⚡️ Requirements